-Get your blood pumping with the best racing gams for the Nintendo Switch
+Get your blood pumping with the best racing games for the Nintendo Switch

 Best Physics Defying Races: GRIP: Combat Racing

 GRIP: Combat Racing delivers an experience unlike any other racing game on Switch combining fast-paced races with serious combat.
 You're able to hit speeds above 700 mph.
 Roll along roads, walls, ceilings, and anything else your tires can grip onto.
-The game has 4 different planets, with 22 different tracks, 9 unique power-ups, and 14 different armored cars to choose from.
+The game has four different planets, with 22 different tracks, nine unique power-ups, and 14 different armored cars to choose from.

 GRIP has 14 different armored cars.
 Each one has its pros and cons, many of which are related to the physics system.
 Since each vehicle has its weight, you'll need to spend time with them to get the hang of how it handles to use it best.
 Otherwise, you may attempt to take a turn and go flying off the course, which is never a good time.